HomeITAdmin/nextcloud_geoblocker/README.md

   - No installation needed.
 - Disadvantages
   - Preconditions need to be fulfilled.
-  - Currently not functional during update.
-(Will be solved in 0.4.5)
 - Known issues
   - If the nextcloud instance is restarted during the update of the service, the service stays in the update process forever.
 At the moment you have to use the